-- the cut is deep or its edges are widely separated
+- is deep or its edges are widely separated

-- the cut continues to ooze and bleed even after applying pressure
+- continues to ooze and bleed even after you apply pressure

 - has a body part, such as a fingertip, that is cut off.
 Put the part that was cut off in a sealed plastic bag right away.
 Put the bag in a container with ice water.